 Most eye conditions, like a stye or chalazion, are easily diagnosed with a physical examination.

 Check in with a primary care provider, right from the comfort of your own home.

-Ask a K Health doctor about your eye symptoms and get personalized advice about treatment options, all from the affordable K Health app.
+Ask a clinician on the K Health platform about your eye symptoms and get personalized advice about treatment options.

 Frequently Asked Questions